aks/easy_time/README.md

     t1 - t2
     t1 - duration

-The `t2` can be a date, time or even a time string.
-In which case, the are converted to a `Time` value, and the subtraction is performed between two dates, with a duration result.
+The `t2` value can be a date, time or even a time string.
+In which case, it is converted to a `Time` value, and the subtraction is performed between two times, with a duration result.

-When arithmetic is performed with a `duration` value, then the result is a new updated `EasyTime` value
+When arithmetic is performed with a `duration` value, then the result is a new updated `EasyTime` value.

 ### Auto-Conversion Of Comparison Values